rahulsamanta82/BookMy_Care/README.md

 ## Installation

-To run Apex Care locally, follow these steps:
+To run BookMyCare locally, follow these steps:

 ### Clone the repository: